On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Conclusions

 \section{Conclusions}

 One considered Kirkwood--Dirac quasiprobabilities due to their importance for quantum physics issues.
 Finite tight frames are interesting in various fields including quantum information theory.
 So, symmetric informationally complete measurements are a special class of equiangular tight frames.
 This paper examined a quantum channel with Kraus operators built of the vectors of an ETF.
 Then Kirkwood--Dirac quasiprobabilities appear in the context of unravelings of the quantum channel.
-Unitary freedom in the operator-sum representation leads to a family of similar matrices.
+Unitary freedom in the operator-sum representation leads to a family of similar square matrices.
 Each of them consists of the corresponding quasiprobabilities.
 The revealed matrix properties allow one to estimate from above some norms of the matrices of interest.

-Hence, uncertainty relations were given in terms of R\'{e}nyi and Tsallis entropies.
+It is typical in statistical disciplines to examine links between various quantitative characteristics.
+Say, entropic functions are hardly exposed to measure immediately.
+The estimates derived in this paper give a ground to examine desired connections.
+It was exemplified by new uncertainty relations in terms of R\'{e}nyi and Tsallis entropies for the considered quantum channel.
 We have also obtained inequalities, which describe the location of eigenvalues of positive semi-definite matrices.
 This provides an alternative to estimation with the use of Ger\v{s}gorin's theorem.
-A symmetric informationally complete measurement in dimension two has shown a significance of the derived relations.
+A symmetric informationally complete measurement in dimension two illustrated a significance of the obtained results.
 More detailed comparison of the above alternatives would be a subject of separate investigation.